jro31/jethro-codes/_articles/projects/jethro-codes.md

 ## Styling

-Before I get onto the technical part of this app, a quick word about styling.
+Before I get onto the technical side of this app, a quick word about styling.

 This app may look like it was cobbled together with a bunch of random components that don’t have any relation to each other.
 And that’s because... well it was.

 Up to this point, every app I'd ever made I'd done the styling myself.
-And although I enjoy and I'm very good at styling, it's such a time consuming process, tweaking every element for various devices and screen sizes.
+And although I enjoy and I'm good at styling, it's such a time consuming process, tweaking every element for various devices and screen sizes.

 I just wanted a place where I can write about code, and in all truth, so long as it doesn't look completely atrocious, I'm not too concerned with how it looks.